 A form of malware that takes over a user’s computer before demanding a payment to self-delete.
 Ransomware usually demands payment via a cryptocurrency such as Bitcoin, which allows the cybercriminal to operate anonymously.

 Continuously checks files on an operating system as they are accessed.
 Unlike on-demand scanning, it instantly detects and quarantines viruses as they are encountered.
-In mobile antivirus products, these scan newly downloaded apps as soon as they begin the installation process.
+In mobile antivirus products, real-time protection scans newly downloaded apps as soon as they begin the installation process.

 Provides wireless and wired (Ethernet/RJ45) connectivity to a local network.
 They typically allow all devices on the local network to connect to the internet and enforce some basic firewall rules to regulate external access.